-All University employees (including student employees), except for those who are specifically designated as Confidential Resources, are Mandated Reporters ("Responsible Employees") and must promptly share with the Title IX Coordinator all known details of a report made to them in the course of their employment.
+All University employees (including student employees), with the exception of those who are specifically designated as Confidential Resources, are Mandated Reporters ("Responsible Employees") and must promptly share with the Title IX Coordinator all known details of a report made to them in the course of their employment.
 A "Mandated Reporter/Responsible Employee" includes any employee who:

-- Has the duty to report to appropriate school officials sexual harassment or any other misconduct by students or employees; or - A student, employee or visitor could reasonably believe has the authority or responsibility to act.
+- Has the duty to report to appropriate school officials sexual harassment or any other misconduct by students or employees; or - A student, employee or visitor could reasonably believe has the authority or responsibility to take action.